solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 shader compiler being able to to find the parallelism inside each thread to fill the available with of the data path.

-In general, compilers can only find parallelism inside blocks of instructions they know are going to be executed with the same lifetime, a "basic block" in the program.
+In general, compilers can only find parallelism inside a "basic block" of instructions they know are going to be executed with the same lifetime.
+Branches break up the program into smaller basic blocks, and restrict scheduling opportunity ...

-The shader below computes a rather nasty (definitely not physically-based) specular light contribution from two light sources.
+The shader below computes a rather nasty (definitely not PBR) specular light contribution from two light sources.
 This entire shader is effectively a single basic block as there is no conditional flow anywhere in the program.

 ```glsl
 precision mediump float;